- Home

 What are the chances of winning a prize?

-The odds of each £1 Premium Bond winning a prize in each monthly draw will be 21,000 to one from September and the prize-fund rate 4.65%.
+The odds of each £1 Premium Bond winning a prize in each monthly draw are 22,000 to one, but will lengthen to 23,000 to one from April.
+When the prize fund rate falls to 3.30%.

-This means that if you held every single Premium Bond there is, your winnings would in theory work out at 4.65% of the amount you invested.
-However, some people won’t win anything at all and others will win more than this, so this figure shouldn’t be relied on as a guide to the actual returns you’ll end up with – you might get a lot less.
+This means that if you held every single Premium Bond there is, your winnings would in theory, work out at 3.30% of the amount you invested.
+However, some people won’t win anything at all and others will win more than this, so this figure shouldn’t be relied on as a guide to the actual returns you’ll end up with – you might get a lot less, or nothing at all.

 What if I think I might have an unclaimed Premium Bond prize?

-There’s currently around £80m in Premium Bond prizes lying unclaimed.
+There are currently around 2.7m Premium Bond prizes worth more than £115m lying unclaimed.
 Prizes often aren’t collected because people have moved home and forgotten to notify NS&I of their contact details.

 You can find out if you’ve won a prize using NS&I.com’s Prize Checker tool.
 This enables you to check whether you’ve won in the latest draw, in the last six months, or if you have any unclaimed prizes in any draw.